-United through partaking of one eucharistic bread (I Cor.
-10:17) Augustine exhorts the Church which receives Christ's eucharistic body to become more truly his ecclesial body: 'be what you see; receive what you are.'
-As Christ's sacrifice involves the utmost self-giving, so the Eucharist memorialises sacramentally that definitive offering, with Christ as both priest and victim.
-Moreover, the ecclesial Body of Christ is offered in union with Christ, its head, for 'in the sacrament of the altar... she herself is offered in the very offering she makes to God', learning thereby to become sacrifice through him who is both offerer and offering.
-As Jesus, our priestly head, has entered heaven he will likewise exalt his priestly members, for the unifying eucharistic food renders them 'immortal and incorruptible ... the very society of saints' (cf. John 6:54-58).
+is offered in the very offering she makes to God'140, learning thereby to become sacrifice through him who is both offerer and offering.141 As Jesus, our priestly head, has entered heaven he will likewise exalt his priestly members142, for the unifying eucharistic food renders them 'immortal and incorruptible ... the very society of saints'143 (cf. John 6:54-58).